-$T{\rm HE}$ Graduate Division offers programs leading to the Master of Arts degree in the departments of Biological Sciences and Education.
-In addition, the Walla Walla College Board has authorized a specialized content area teaching degree, the Master of Arts in Teaching.
+$T{\rm HE}$ Graduate Division offers master's degree programs in the departments of Biological Sciences and Education.
 The various programs are directed and supervised by the Graduate Council, which is the legislative body responsible for the formulation of all graduate academic policies and curricula.